Wednesday, November 13, 2024

 In 2017, we visited the Kennedy Space Center where 50 years after the Apollo 1 fire, the center put the hatch doors on display.
 The astronauts, Grissom, White, and Chaffee were sitting in the capsule on the launch pad for pre-launch testing in 1967.
 A fire broke out and all three were asphyxiated before they could get out of the capsule.

-The Space Center has a memorial to those who lost their lives 😢
+The Space Center has a memorial to those who lost their lives in service to flight 😢

 RIP Gus Grissom.